Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv/editing/layout_workflow.rst

 When all of the pieces of the mesh have been unwrapped using the various calculations, you should end up with something that looks like to the Example to the right.
-All of the sections of the mesh have been mapped, and all those maps are laid out in the same UV Texture map.
+All of the sections of the mesh have been mapped, and all those maps are laid out in the same UV texture map.
 Congratulations!
-From here, it is a simple matter of "stitching" (discussed in the next section) to construct the entire UV Map as a single map.
+From here, it is a simple matter of "stitching" (discussed in the next section) to construct the entire UV map as a single map.

 .. figure:: /images/editors_uv-image_uv_editing_layout-workflow_combining-uv-maps-4.png

-   UV Maps arranged together and stitched.
+   UV maps arranged together and stitched.

-When you have completed arranging and stitching, you will end up with a consolidated UV Map, like that shown to the right, arranged such that a single image will cover, or paint, all of the mesh that needs detailed painting.
+When you have completed arranging and stitching, you will end up with a consolidated UV map, like that shown to the right, arranged such that a single image will cover, or paint, all of the mesh that needs detailed painting.
 All of the detailed instructions on how to do this are contained in the next section.